 Which lens is right for you?

-After learning about the camera lens types mentioned above, you can easily select a category according to your niche.
-Professional photographers always invest in camera lens systems that fit as reliably as possible into the camera body ecosystem with the respective mount and have a high light intensity.
-All this is offered by the latest SIRUI Night Walker T1.2 camera lens system, which is available in various focal lengths.
+After learning about the camera lens types mentioned above, you can easily choose a category according to your niche.
+Professional photographers always invest in camera lens systems that fit as reliably as possible with the camera body’s ecosystem and mount and offer high light transmission.
+All of this is offered by the latest SIRUI Night Walker T1.2 camera lens system, available in various focal lengths.

-With its high light intensity of T1.2 for exceptional performance in low light conditions, this lens is compatible with Super-35 sensors and impresses with its compact design at an unbeatable price.
+With its high light transmission of T1.2 for exceptional low-light performance, this lens is compatible with Super 35 sensors and impresses with its compact design at an unbeatable price.
 You can choose between different focal lengths depending on your needs; for example, if you want to achieve bokeh for portraits, choose the 75 mm lens system.
-For a wide field of view with minimal distortion, the 16 mm lens is best suited.
+For a wide field of view with minimal distortion, the 16 mm lens is best.